nervosnetwork/ckb/rpc/README.md

 #### Fields

-`RemoteNodeProtocol` is a JSON object with following fields.
+`RemoteNodeProtocol` is a JSON object with the following fields.

 *   `id`: [`Uint64`](#type-uint64) - Unique protocol ID.